BenZed/benzed-ts/packages/presenter/markdown/02-pipeline.md

 <!-- @Prompt -->
 Related: How many times has a root folder gone missing that results in costly wait times or duplication of efforts?
 <!-- @Prompt -->
-In dropbox, unlike google drive, sharing a folder is limited to folders in the root directory.
+In dropbox, unlike google drive, sharing a folder is limited to folders in the root directory, or at least it was the last time I checked.
 This makes things fundamentally much harder to organize.
 <!-- @Prompt -->
 On organization, a reoccurring problem is folder structure.
 As we've seen, coming up with a folder structure that applies to all projects doesn't really work.
 There will often be long meetings to establish a folder structure, which is fine in theory, but in practice it's very difficult to get everyone to remember to stick to them.
 Especially when we're bringing on remote workers.
 Every project incurs a great deal of temporal debt in the form of organizing and archiving projects, and this debt goes up with each project as opposed to down.